nickrogerson124/Programming-Basics/Part-3_SwitchStatements/Micro:bit/Resources/README.md

 This time the ouput works when you hold the **A+B Button** on the micro:bit to produce a stick person sitting on the ground, similar to when you press the **A Button** and **B Button** the respected outputs appear on the micro:bit.

 ## Part 4: An If Then Else within an If Then Else
+We tried to create multiple different switch statements with different inputs to produce different ouputs.
+Lets try to understand how we can add a switch statement within a switch statement:

+- [ ]

 ## The Challenge
 Try out this challenge exercise with less help, by